Quattro Zambia : Transporting Zambia

 Quattro are explicit about the value they place on their sizeable workforce and individual employees – whether that’s managers, drivers, mechanics, security or the administration team.
 Indeed, Wright describes his employees as, “the pride of our company.”

-“We have great management teams across all of our branches,”
+“We have great management teams across all of our branches,” he adds.

 Indeed, excellence is a key criterion for recruitment and many staff members have been head-hunted as experts in their domain.
 This is crucial in an industry where safety and reliability are paramount to Quattro’s reputation.